 The Foundation has three grant cycles per year.
-In fairness to others, we adhere strictly to a 5 p.m. deadline on the filing dates.
-Applications submitted after 5 p.m. on the deadline date will not be considered.
-When the 15th of the month falls on a weekend/holiday, the deadline moves to the next business day.
+In fairness to others, we adhere strictly to an 11:59 p.m. deadline on the filing dates.
+Applications submitted after 11:59 p.m. on the deadline date will not be considered.
+When the deadline falls on a weekend/holiday, the deadline moves to the next business day.
 The grant application process is entirely online.

-In order to assist applicants who may not be familiar with our processes, we provide a Grants Workshop before the opening of each grants cycle.
+In order to assist applicants who may not be familiar with our processes, we provide a Grants Workshop three times per year.
 We have created the workshop with new applicants as the target audience.
 The workshop helps to demystify the application process and answer commonly asked questions.
 Attendance is not required to apply, though it is suggested for those unfamiliar with the Iowa West Foundation.

-Once an applicant’s Letter of Inquiry is approved by the Foundation, grant applicants are able to submit a grant application.
+Once your Letter of Inquiry is approved by the Iowa West Foundation, CyberGrants sends out a link allowing you to complete the full grant application.
+The e-mail is sent from firstname.lastname@example.org.
 All of the information completed through the LOI process is automatically transitioned into the application.
 You will not need to resubmit it.
+Applications are due by 11:59 PM on the filing date for the cycle.

 Please note: Changes to your budget or information you provided as part of the LOI may turn an eligible request into an ineligible one.
 If you are planning to make significant changes, we encourage you to contact the grants team to discuss the impact of those changes.